slackware-jheengut/sun/README.rst

 About
 -----

-SUN (Slackware Update Notifier) is a tray notification applet for informing about package updates in Slackware and CLI tool for monitoring upgraded packages.
+SUN :sunny: (Slackware Update Notifier) is a tray notification applet for informing about package updates in Slackware and CLI tool for monitoring upgraded packages.

 .. image:: https://raw.githubusercontent.com/dslackw/images/master/sun/sun.png